AbstractSDK/abstract/framework/docs/src/3_framework/8_ibc.md

 SDK.
 Second, it aims to make IBC a backend technology, unbeknown to users.
 Users should not have to know about IBC.
 They should only have to know about the application they are using.

+### When All You Have is Cosmos, Everything Looks Like a Chain - The Fat Interface Thesis by *Adair*

+An overview of the migration from the Fat Protocol Thesis to the Fat Application Thesis, and finally the Fat Interface Thesis (same as FPT).
+Identifies the key components in realizing true interchain applications without the users being aware of the technology behind them.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/5biJAkm3FoA?si=o1vTxwHdZs_igCAl&amp;start=4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Interchain Abstract Accounts (ICAA)

 An Interchain Abstract Account is *an Abstract Account that is owned by another Abstract Account which is located on a